BeniaDev/applied_ml_tsu/module_3_NLP_experimental.md

 You are explicitly **not allowed** to:
 - Use a single ever-growing context window with no retrieval/compression strategy. ("Just stuff everything in the prompt" fails the homework — it's neither a defensible architecture nor will it survive the cost model.)
 - Hardcode the demo facts.
-The investor demo Dmitry described must work for *any* user, not just for `dmitry@mindly.io`.

 ---